-EV Infrastructure Strategy

-This outlines the governments approach towards delivering the essential EV infrastructure to support the transition, along with the anticipated barriers and engagement elements, all supported by models for understanding the anticipated demand.
+The EV Infrastructure Strategy outlines the governments approach towards delivering the essential infrastructure to support the EV transition, along with the anticipated barriers and engagement elements, all supported by models for understanding the anticipated demand.
 The aim is to remove all these perceived and real barriers by developing the supporting network and encouraging chargepoint operators to expand their provision early, in order to deliver ahead of demand and so inspire future confidence in EV adoption.
-It estimates approximately 10 million EVs on the road by 2030, with 300,000 chargepoints available.
-Over 600 chargers are being installed each month, supported by the grants still being delivered in this area.